 Under the tutelage of the Sarawak State Government and the able leadership of its Chief Minister, the Right Honourable Datuk Amar Abang Haji Abdul Rahman Zohari bin Tun Datuk Abang Haji Openg, this event invites select, high-profiled individuals and premier corporations to share views, discuss and deliberate networking opportunities on various businesses which can lead and secure project partnerships.

 In recent times, an energised Sarawak is even more evident, with key initiatives set in motion by the sixth Chief Minister, so as to ensure continuity of his predecessor’s plans.
-Simultaneously, Datuk Amar has drawn up an even more aggressive action plan encompassing Digital Technology, Education, Infrastructure, Oil and Gas, Health and Tourism.
+Simultaneously, Datuk Amar has drawn up an even more aggressive action plan encompassing Digital Economy, Tourism, Education and Health.
 Indeed, Datuk Amar is on a committed journey to manage the state’s rich natural resources and finances, so as to accelerate its development, and be able to be more self-dependant.